Updated: Bonnie Law, 8/6/2015

 |Examples||Mortgages, car loans||Credit cards, lines of credit|

 Due to the high interest and low required payment, revolving debt is the one that gets most people into debt trouble.
 Therefore, be sure to look at the terms and conditions before you sign up for a revolving account.
-More importantly, make it a habit to pay off the balance each month so that you do not end up with the high-interest debt.
+More importantly, make it a habit to pay off the balance each month so that you do not end up with a high-interest debt.